 - Down Payment Assistance Is Available

 When a used car is traded in, dealerships will apply any positive balances to the purchase price of the new vehicle.
-Basically, if a car is being traded in that is either paid off or has positive equity (the value of the car is more than what is owed), you can use that money as a down payment on the vehicle being purchased.
+Basically, if a car is being traded-in that is either paid off or has positive equity (the value of the car is more than what is owed), you can use that money as a down payment on the vehicle being purchased.
 If you choose, this allows you to finance and drive the new vehicle off the lot with little to no up-front money out of pocket.

-- You Can Trade It and Forget about It
+- You Can Trade It and Forget About It

 Even if a vehicle is sold “as is” through a private party, the buyer may come back and pressure you to pay for any mechanical issues that may arise.
 When trading in a used car, the dealership assumes all responsibility for the mechanical trustworthiness of the vehicle.
 A dealership will not contact you and ask for financial assistance to recondition the vehicle.
 Once the used car is in the dealership’s hands, the prior owner has no further commitment to the vehicle.

-Starting a Used Car Dealership in Nigeria
+How to Start A Used Car Dealership in Nigeria

 - Perform Market Research